ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 - Download the .gefx file

-- You should find the file miserables.gexf in it.

-- Save it in a folder you will remember (or create a folder specially for this small project).
+- Save this file in a folder you will remember (or create a folder specially for this small project).

 ## **Description of the file / the network**